-Anx 1.1 General
+Anx 1.2 General

-This Annex specifies the terminology, the methods to measure the characteristics and the rules for visual strength grading of timber destined to use as load-bearing element.
+This Annex specifies the terminology, the methods to measure the characteristics and the rules for visual strength grading of timber intended to be use as load-bearing element.

-This Annex covers structural solid timber of any size and moisture content, only identifiable with the definition of strength graded structural timber - square edged logs with wane of chestnut, see Clause 1.1.
+This Annex covers structural solid timber of any size and moisture content, only identifiable with the definition of strength graded structural timber - Square edged logs with wane of softwood, see Clause 1.1.